HDO-PRO/Unofficial-HDO-Box-Repo/README.md

 HDO Box is an Android media application designed with a simple interface for discovering and watching movies and television shows.

-The application is commonly used on:

-- 📱 Android Phones
+Official platform support includes:

-- 📱 Android Tablets
+- 📱 Android
 - 📺 Android TV
-- 📺 Google TV
-- 🔥 Amazon Fire TV & Fire Stick
-- 💻 Android Emulators
+- 🍎 Limited iOS availability

-This repository exists to provide documentation, helpful resources, frequently asked questions, and useful links for the HDO Box community.
+This repository exists to provide documentation, FAQs, helpful resources, community information, and official links for HDO Box users.

-> **This repository does not host APKs, copyrighted media, or streaming servers.**
+> **This repository does not host APKs, copyrighted media, streaming servers, or modified applications.**

 ---